Exopy/exopy/docs/source/dev_guide/glossary.rst

 The manifest of a plugin is written in an enaml file (.enaml).
 It must be given an id (which must be unique and is a dot separated string, ex:
-'ecpy.app.logging') and can have a two kind of children :
+'ecpy.app.logging') and can have two kind of children :

 - |ExtensionPoint| children are used to declare points to which other plugin can contribute to extend the plugin capabilities.
 The extension point needs an